 - One year of organic chemistry (with lab)

 - One semester of chemical analysis or analytical chemistry

 3. Have a GPA greater than 3.0/4.0.
 The average GPA of students accepted to the program is 3.4/4.0.

 4. Take the Graduate Record Examination (GRE).
 Have ETS submit the score to BYU (BYU’s institution code is 4019).
 The average score of admitted students is over 300.
-The GRE should be taken within the last 5 years at the time you plan to begin your studies at BYU.
-The GRE chemistry exam is recommended, but not required.
+The GRE should be taken within the last five years at the time you plan to begin your studies at BYU.
+The GRE chemistry or biochemistry exam is recommended, but not required.

-5. If you will receive your degree outside of the United States or a country where English is not the primary language, take the TOEFL (iBT) and/or IELTS.
-BYU requires a score of at least 85 (22 in speaking; 21 in other areas) on the TOEFL or a total score of at least 7.0 on the IELTS.
-The test results must be less than 2 years old at the time of your first semester here.
+5. If you will receive your degree outside of the United States or a country where English is not the primary language, take the TOEFL (iBT), IELTS or E3PT.
+BYU requires a score of at least 85 (22 in speaking; 21 in other areas) on the TOEFL, a total score of at least 7.0 on the IELTS, or a minimum score of 79 on the E3PT (21 each in speaking, reading and listening, and at least 16 in the writing section).
+The test results must be less than two years old at the time of your first semester here.

 6. Get to know your chemistry and other science professors and do research with them as much as possible.
-It is preferred that academic references rather than work and personal references be used in your application.
+It is preferred that letters of recommendation come from academic contacts rather than employment or personal sources.